All Products

 • Solution:

-In Hologres V1.1.36 to Hologres V1.1.49, you can use a GUC parameter to instruct the system to return complete slow query logs.
-Complete slow query logs are directly returned for Hologres V1.1.49 and later.
+In Hologres versions from V1.1.36 to V1.1.49, you can use the following GUC parameter to display the complete information.
+In Hologres V1.1.49 and later, this information is displayed by default.

 Note

-If the version of your Hologres instance is earlier than V1.1.36, manually upgrade your Hologres instance or join the Hologres DingTalk group for technical support.
-For more information, see Instance upgrades and Obtain online support for Hologres.
+If your Hologres instance version is earlier than V1.1.36, see Troubleshoot failed upgrade preparations or join the Hologres DingTalk group for technical support.
+For more information about obtaining support, see Obtain online support for Hologres.

--- (Recommended) Configure the GUC parameter at the database level.
-You need to execute the following statement only once for each database:
+-- (Recommended) Set at the database level.
+You only need to set it once for each database.

 ALTER databse <db_name> SET hg_experimental_force_sync_collect_execution_statistics = ON;